ValentinSTM/EH5IoT-semester-project/README.md

 Fjernvarme is a district heating system that supplies heat to multiple households from a centralized source.
 The return temperature refers to the temperature of the water sent back from homes to the heating plant.

 ### Project Implementation
-This system will be implemented using Particle Photon2 boards, leveraging IoT technology to gather data from weather forecasts and change setpoint after that.
+This system was implemented using one Particle Photon2 board, leveraging IoT technology to gather data from weather forecasts webhook and changing temperature setpoint after those data as seen in the tabel.
-Logic for setpoint is dynamic depending on the outside temperature.
+Logic for temperature setpoint is dynamic depending on the outside temperature.

 | Temperature Condition   | Set Point  |
 |-------------------------|------------|